jeremyhaberman/Raffle/README.md

 Raffle
 ======

-This is a meteor 1.2.1 based application that is used to automate school raffles.
+This is a meteor 1.2.1 based application that is used to assist with running school raffles.

 Features
 --------